Eric Northman

-Eric Northman is a fictional character in The Southern Vampire Mysteries, a series of thirteen books written by New York Times bestselling author Charlaine Harris.
-He is a vampire, slightly over one thousand years old, and is first introduced in the first novel, Dead Until Dark and appears in all subsequent novels.
-Since the book series is told from the first person perspective of Sookie Stackhouse, what readers perceive of his character is influenced by what Sookie comprehends.
-HBO's television series True Blood is based on this book series and the character of Eric Northman is portrayed somewhat differently.
-A list of True Blood characters has a detailed description of Eric's character from the TV show.
+Eric Northman is a fictional character in The Southern Vampire Mysteries, written by Charlaine Harris.
+The character is introduced in the first novel, Dead Until Dark, as vampire living to be about a thousand years and is included in all subsequent novels.

 Human life

-In the early books, little was revealed about his past.
-In the ninth book, Dead and Gone Eric revealed details about his human life as a Viking.
-He was deemed a man at the age of twelve.
-At sixteen he married Aude, his brother's widow.
-The couple had six children, but only three were living at the time of his turning, two boys and a girl.
+In the early books, little is revealed about Eric's past.
+In the ninth book, Dead and Gone Eric reveals details about his human life as a Viking.
+Furthermore, he was deemed a man at the age of twelve.
+At sixteen he married Aude, his brother's widow, the couple had six children, but only three were living at the time of his turning, two boys and a girl.
 Aude and their sixth child died of a fever shortly after the birth when Eric was in his early twenties.
-It is revealed in the television series that the vampire king of Mississippi murdered his entire family before stealing his father's Viking crown.
+It is revealed in the television series that the Vampire King of Mississippi murdered his entire family before stealing his father's Viking crown.
 In the books, he was ambushed one night by a Roman vampire named Appius Livius Ocella and subsequently turned.
 In the television series, he was made a vampire by Godric.
-In the television show, it is also shown that Eric was a Viking prince, in the novels Eric says that his father was a chief.
+In the television show, it is also shown that Eric was a Viking prince, while in the novels, Eric says that his father was a chief.
 The name "Eric" or "Erik" comes from Old Norse and means "One ruler" or "eternal ruler".
 The name "Norseman" was the name given to people who could speak the Old Norse Language, spoken in the Scandinavian countries, namely Sweden, Norway and Denmark.
 The name "Norseman" means "man from the north", hence Eric's last name being Northman.